pulumi/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 These are unsupported because the endpoint needs to be authorized and does not generate an ARN until the target email address has been validated.
-This breaks the Terraform model and as a result are not currently supported.
+This breaks the Infrastructure as Code model and as a result these protocols are not currently supported.

 ### Specifying endpoints

 Endpoints have different format requirements according to the protocol that is chosen.

-* SQS endpoints come in the form of the SQS queue's ARN (not the URL of the queue) e.g: `arn:aws:sqs:us-west-2:432981146916:terraform-queue-too`
+* SQS endpoints come in the form of the SQS queue's ARN (not the URL of the queue) e.g: `arn:aws:sqs:us-west-2:432981146916:queue-too`
 * Application endpoints are also the endpoint ARN for the mobile app and device.

 ## Attributes Reference